 Similarly, the anterior and posterior membranous ducts fuse to form a membranous crus known as the common membranous crus.
 The common membranous crus opens into the utricle of the inner ear.
 The non-ampullated end of the lateral semicircular canal is known as the simple bony crus which can be seen here highlighted in green.
 The simple bony crus opens into the wall of the vestibule.

-After branching off from the eighth cranial nerve, the vestibular division branches again giving off a superior and inferior division, each with their own vestibular ganglion.
+The vestibular ganglion is situated at the floor of the internal acoustic meatus.
+It contains the cell bodies of bipolar neurons associated with the vestibular nerve whose peripheral processes form synapses with the hair cells of the vestibular sensory organ.
 The vestibular ganglion is situated at the floor of the internal acoustic meatus.
 It contains bipolar neurons associated with the vestibular nerve whose peripheral processes form synapses with the hair cells of the vestibular sensory organ.
 The superior part of the vestibular ganglion supplies the utricle, the anterior part of the saccule, the anterior semicircular canal, and the lateral semicircular canal.
 Whereas, the inferior vestibular ganglion supplies the posterior semicircular canal and part of the saccule.

 The anterior ampullary nerve is a branch of the vestibular nerve.
 This nerve arises from the superior part of the vestibular ganglion to supply the ampullary crest of the anterior semicircular canal.
 Similar to the anterior ampullary nerve, the lateral ampullary nerve arises from the superior vestibular ganglion to supply the ampullary crest of the lateral semicircular canal.
 The posterior ampullary nerve branches from the inferior vestibular ganglion to supply the ampullary crest of the posterior semicircular canal.